-My first appointment at the clinic took place with a dietician and a neurologist.
+My first appointment at the clinic took place with a dietician and a specialist in metabolic medicine.
 They told me a bit about the diet, some of which I already knew and were honest about improvements I was likely to see – 40-50% of patients of patients will have an improvement to seizures after three months and on average seizures will reduce by 50%.
-They also said that they would be monitoring my overall health throughout because nobody wanted one illness to be treated but to be replaced with another (for example I had a blood test to measure my cholesterol level – if it is high I will not be allowed to go on the diet because it could cause heart problems).
-I also have to complete a highly detailed three-day meal diary which includes brand names and exact quantities of the food that I have eaten so the dietician can assess my current diet.
-I think the main point of the meeting was for them to outline how challenging the diet would be and then for me to go home and think about whether I really wanted to do it.
+They also said that they would be monitoring my overall health throughout because nobody wanted one illness to be treated but to be replaced with another (for example I had a blood test to measure my cholesterol level – if it is high I will not be allowed to go on the diet).
+I I think the main point of the meeting was for them to outline how challenging the diet would be and then for me to go home and think about whether I really wanted to do it.
 The diet is not going to be easy and you would only do it if you were desperate and I am desperate.

-The next stage of my journey is an info-half day with other people also starting the diet at the hospital.
-I will spend the first week acclimatising to the diet and then I will start in earnest.
+The next stage is a half day information session with other people also starting the diet at the hospital.
+I will then spend the first week slowly weaning myself onto the diet and then I will start in earnest.
 I will let you know what happens.